National Technical University of Athens: Music Department

 The NTUA Music Department was established in 1960 by Chancellor Alexander Pappas.
 The first president of the music department was composer Vassilis Makridis.
 It features a mixed choir, a string orchestra, and free lessons for various instruments, among others piano, guitar, bouzouki, and cello.
 The music department groups regularly perform publicly within the facilities of the university, but also elsewhere.
-The department president today is conductor and composer Michalis Economou.
+At the moment, the department's president is conductor and composer Michalis Economou.

 Dancing Department

 The Dancing Department was established in 1990.
 It is formed by students, and it features various groups, including a Greek traditional and Cretan folk dances group, a European and Latin Ballroom dances group, a Salsa and a tango group.
 The groups meets weekly, and perform regularly inside and outside the facilities of the university.
 Attendance and dancing lessons are free for undergraduate and graduate students, alumni, faculty and even people not related to the university.
 The dancing department is housed near the center of the main campus.